FAQ ‑ Eligibility

 If my average is lower than B–, can I still be admitted?

 It's possible.
 An excellent design portfolio may compensate for an academic record that is slightly lower than B–.
-If your grades in first year were mediocre but then improved substantially, this will also be considered; however, keep in mind that admission is competitive.
+If your grades in first year were low but then improved substantially, this will also be considered; however, keep in mind that admission is competitive.

 What does "mature student" status mean?